 Paella on Sundays

-While Paella is officially a typical dish of the Valencia region, you can find lots of Spanish families sharing this traditional meal across the whole country on Sundays.
-During my years of Spanish travels, I have surprisingly met way too many people who adopted this habit even in the Northern regions of Spain.
+While paella is officially a typical dish of the Valencia region, you can find many Spanish families sharing this traditional meal across the entire country on Sundays.
+During my years of traveling in Spain, I have surprisingly met many people who have adopted this habit, even in the Northern Spain.
 Read more about my traditional Spanish Sunday in this post.

 Almuerzo

 While almuerzo means a mid-morning snack, for many Spaniards it actually replaces breakfast.
-Almuerzo is not only a meal it is a Spanish social ritual.
-In the region of Valencia, the almuerzo culture is so huge, that I´ve put all the details in a separate post.
+Almuerzo is not only a meal; it is a Spanish social ritual.
+In the region of Valencia, the almuerzo culture is so significant that I’ve put all the details in a separate post.

 Watching San Fermin